 We strongly encourage you to submit both letters of recommendation from people who have observed you working with groups of children.
 You may submit a letter from a professor, but be aware that you will not earn points for this type of letter.

 Can I participate in the program as a part-time student?

 Yes!
-SOU now offers the MAT program on a part-time basis.
+SOU offers the two-year MAT (2YMAT) program.

 How much time does it take to complete the program?

-The Full-time MAT Program is a 12-month program that runs from July to July for five academic quarters.
-The Part-time MAT Program runs from June year-one to June year-two for a total of eight academic quarters.
+The Full-time MAT Program is a 13-month program that runs from June to July for five academic quarters.
+The Two-Year MAT Program begins in June and runs for a total of eight academic quarters.

 What tests are required for licensure and completion of the MAT degree?

 There are three testing categories which must be met for an Initial I Teaching License and for the MAT degree: 1) "Basic Skills," 2) "Subject Knowledge," and 3)"Civil Rights."

 1) The "Basic Skills" testing requirement is met by passing all three sections (Reading, Writing, and Mathematics) of the NES Essential Academic Skills (EAS) http://www.orela.nesinc.com.
 While the NES EAS is the preferred test, all three sections of either the CBEST or the Praxis PPST I will also meet this requirement.
 You must have met the Basic Skills testing requirement to qualify for admission to the program.

 2) The "Subject Knowledge" test(s) relate to the authorization level and subject you want to qualify to teach: